 The primary purpose of FSO is to import a select range of literature from NA World Services and supply it to the New Zealand Fellowship, any individual or organisation wishing to purchase it.
 FSO does not sell or distribute non-NA Fellowship approved literature or merchandise without the approval of the RSC.
 FSO is a non-profit body, any surplus created by the operation of the office will be used to further this primary purpose of FSO.

 FSO operates a small office in Auckland for the purpose of storage and dispatching of literature.
-Literature items are delivered by mail when in receipt of a cleared cheque or money order, items are not supplied on credit.
-The office is required to process 90% of received orders within two weeks of the orders arriving.
+Literature items are not supplied on credit.
+The office is required to process 90% of received orders within two weeks of the order being placed.

 The FSO committee comprises members of the NA fellowship, who have the responsibility to oversee the effective and prudent functioning of the FSO Office.
 Their functioning is similar to the management team in a small company since FSO is a commercial endeavour – albeit a non-profit one.
 The members of the committee are required to give of their personal time and effort for no monetary reward.

 The committee comprises of the Director, who has additional responsibilities, and three working committee members.
-Since the FSO office is based in Auckland the Director and at least one of the committee members must live in the Auckland area so that they can support and fill in for the Special Worker or Director in day to day affairs of FSO should either be unavailable.
+Since the FSO office is based in Auckland at least one of the committee members must live in the Auckland area so that they can support and fill in for the Special Worker in day to day affairs of FSO should the Special Worker be unavailable.
 At least one of the Committee members has experience with business and finance.
 Generally the committee members are familiar with typical small business matters that may need to be attended to, while meeting all of its legal requirements and behaving in an ethical manner and in accordance with the spirit of the Traditions.